 Fürth

 You now leave Fürth and head towards Erlangen.
-First, take Friedhofweg and Friedhofsteg back to the north bank of the Pegnitz, which soon joins the Rednitz.
-You now follow it further and further to the north.
-On the opposite bank, the meadows of the Fürth and later the Vach storks pass by.
+Firstly, take the Friedhofweg and footbridge back to the north bank of the Pegnitz, which immediately joins the Rednitz.
+You now follow it further and further north.
+The meadows of the Fürth and later the Vach storks pass by on the opposite bank.
 You cycle through the Fuchswald forest, cross the Regnitz at Eltersdorf and then follow the Main-Danube Canal for a while.

-If you get hungry on the way or simply fancy some Franconian cuisine, we recommend a visit to the Gasthof Ritter Sankt Georg with its rustic Franconian parlour and beer garden.
-You will find it after a short detour across open countryside on the banks of the Pegnitz.
+If you get hungry on the way or simply fancy some Franconian cuisine, we recommend a visit to the Ritter Sankt Georg inn with its rustic Franconian parlour and beer garden.
+You will find it after a short detour across open fields on the banks of the Pegnitz.

-Behind the Erlangen harbour basin, turn right and head back towards the Pegnitz.
-A pretty last section across the Erlanger Wiesengrund leads you into the city and to the last big highlight of your tour: the Schlossgarten with the Huguenot Fountain and the Botanical Garden in Erlangen.
+After the Erlangen harbour basin, turn right and head back towards the Pegnitz.
+A pretty final section across the Erlangen Wiesengrund takes you into the city and to the last major highlight of your tour: the palace gardens with the Huguenot Fountain and the Botanical Gardens in Erlangen.

 Gasthof Ritter Sankt Georg